Skip to main content

 • “This game officially wins the award for the most hideous character designs in gaming history.”

-• “And not the biggest issue as it is a racing game but it is so bad it even manages to ruin all Forza titles nonetheless, the cancerous character design with corporate speech and forced story which nobody seems to like.”
+• “And not the biggest issue as it is a racing game but it so bad it even manages to ruin all Forza titles nonetheless, the cancerous character design with corporate speech and forced story which nobody likes.”

 Skip Game Offers